AafienX/AafienX.github.io/index.md

 02A1540
 Anonymity is never an option even if one person breach it doesn't matter how close to you.
 The dreaded has happened, now the fear is will I ever go back to normal. do I even want to do it again knowing everybody will be there judging. yea I know nobody gives shit about who i am what do i do or anything, but matters to me, don't want my name to be even remotely mentione.
 Don't want to blame you, but it changed,you didn't have to do this.

+10A0058
+ Just being around and with people overall makes me so anxious.
+Terrible social anxiety.
+The fear of rejection is probably my biggest fear for years already, as someone who is introverted and also has the fear of being judged, i know that I'm a people-pleaser, i am not myself when I'm with my friends, I'm completely different.

+I fell comfortable writing here because they probably won't see, all of my friends are cool and stuff, and i think that, if i do something wrong, they will hate me forever.